elivz/vz_members/README.markdown

 VZ Members
 ==========

-A fieldtype for the [FieldFrame](http://brandon-kelly.com/fieldframe) extension
+A fieldtype for the [FieldFrame](http://brandon-kelly.com/fieldframe) extension.

 VZ Members displays either a dropdown list or a group of checkboxes containing the members in one or more member groups.
 The allowed member groups can be set on a per-field basis, as can whether the user can select only one or any number of members.
 When adding a new entry, the user can select a member or members to associate the entry with.